oceanprotocol-archive/OEPs/11/README.md

 When Ocean network distributes the block rewards, **"lazy transfer"** strategy is used to significantly reduce the transaction cost:

-* The curation proofs market serves as a escrow account and holds the block rewards for providers.
+* The curated proofs market serves as a escrow account and holds the block rewards for providers.
 * It maintains the correct balance for each provider.
-* When the provider requests to withdraw Ocean tokens, curation proofs market transfer tokens to provider which SHOULD match the balance amount.
+* When the provider requests to withdraw Ocean tokens, curated proofs market transfer tokens to provider which SHOULD match the balance amount.
-* Curation proofs market avoids frequent token transfer to providers and saves transaction cost.
+* curated proofs market avoids frequent token transfer to providers and saves transaction cost.

 **(4) Smart Contract Interface Functions**

-The curation proofs market smart contract SHOULD include data structure to keep the records of providers and balances for each asset:
+The curated proofs market smart contract SHOULD include data structure to keep the records of providers and balances for each asset:

 ```solidity
 // Asset struct has an array of providers Id